 1. Seeing Your Work Become Reality:

-Ask any engineer or architect, there’s nothing quite like seeing the project you’ve got worked on become a part of the physical world.
+Ask any engineer or architecture, there’s nothing quite like seeing the project you’ve got worked on become a part of the physical world.
 That detail you worked through or problem solved, to steer on-site and see it built is immensely rewarding.

 2. Creativity And Problem Solving:

 The stereotype of the boring engineer doing calculations within the backroom is long dead.
 Structural Engineering may be a creative endeavor and with the assistance of the latest software, you’ll get creative with solutions for the project.
 Yes, an honest first principles engineering education is important but once you get that foundation you’ll push the bounds and help solve problems for the project